Eulerian polynomials and polynomial congruences: A characterization of the Eulerian polynomial

 This relation is satisfied only by the polynomial of the form $\alpha(t)=c_0\cdot t^\ell$, where $c_0\in\C$.
 Again comparing (\ref{eq:euleriandef}) and (\ref{eq:Rj}), $f(x)=c_0\cdot A_\ell(x)$.
 Since $f(x)$ is a monic, we have $f(x)=A_\ell(x)$. \end{proof}

 {\bf Acknowledgements.} The authors thank Mr. Rei Yoshida for several discussions about the contents of this paper.
 The authors also thank Prof. Richard Stanley for noticing \cite{st-za}.
-M. Y. was partially supported by JSPS KAKENHI Grant Number 25400060, 15KK0144, and 16K13741.
+M. Y. was partially supported by JSPS KAKENHI Grant Number JP25400060, JP15KK0144, and JP16K13741.